 Sinclair’s work is characterised by an intimate understanding of his subjects, sensitively conveyed through his careful choice of setting and pose.
 He has described a moment of connection when, “either consciously or unconsciously, the sitter reveals something about themselves that the viewer recognises and can relate to.”

-The majority of Sinclair's portraits are in black and white, a decision which owes a debt to Hans Namuth's portraits of the American painters of the 1940s and 50s such as Jackson Pollock and Franz Kline.
-It also reflects his preference for the sense of austerity black and white evokes and the way it handles skin tones.
-However the exhibition also includes some of Sinclair's colour works of Anthony Caro, Fiona Rae, Albert Irvin, John Hoyland and Gillian Wearing which have never been seen before, not even by the artists themselves - rediscovered by Sinclair when the Guggenheim Foundation requested his portrait of Caro for their Venice collection.
+The majority of Sinclair’s photographs have been printed in black and white, a debt that he owes to Hans Namuth’s portraits of the American painters of the 1940s and 50s such as Jackson Pollock and Franz Kline.
+However the exhibition also includes rare colour works of Anthony Caro, Fiona Rae, Albert Irvin, John Hoyland and Gillian Wearing, displayed publicly here for the first time.

 Born in London, Sinclair lives between Brighton and Berlin.
 His photographs are held in significant museum collections including the National Portrait Gallery and V&A in London, the Albertina in Vienna, the Guggenheim Foundation in Venice and Staatsgalerie, Stuttgard.
 In 2013 Sinclair was made a Haselblad Master in recognition of his contribution to the art of photography.